cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 ## `euler-4` rewards
 A thank you to our early validators for helping to test and secure the `euler-4` testnet.
 They have kept their nodes running for a year for a Great future.

+## Crisis protocol

+We can not guarantee that everything will go as expected.
+The software can be vulnerable.
+If anything goes wrong, cyber/~Congress as the organiser of the game, **has the full power** of deciding whether the game must be restarted **without any rewards** or restarted with **partial rewards**, depending on the circumstances.
+In the case, such a circumstance shall arise we are going to count with community opinions.

+Please read the [launch protocol]() very carefully.
+It defines the rules for fault handling.
+We define 2 danger zones with probabilities to unexpected behaviour and one zone as an intersection of the defined zones:
+- Network running
+- Contracts running
+- The intersection of the two above

+In case anything goes wrong, we've prepared a crisis protocol.

+If the network will fail:
+1. Stop the contracts (claim app)
+2. Save `euler-5` snapshot
+3. Relaunch `euler-5` with `euler-5` genesis.json
+4. Start the contracts (claim app)

+If the contracts will fail:
+1. Stop the contracts (claim app)
+2. Pool bounty
+3. Redeploy the contracts (claim app)
+4. Continue the auction

+If everything gets fucked up from both ends, then:
+1. Stop the contracts (claim app)
+2. Save `euler-5` snapshot
+3. One week pause for community discussions.
+And for cyber\~Congress to make a decision

 ## Conclusion

 At first glance, the `euler-5` distribution and the Game rules look pretty complex.
-This is true.
+This is not true.
+A nice UI of [cyber.page](cyber.page) app is intended to make playing easy and clear.
 We expect the `cyber` network to launch with a loaded knowledge graph and a nice distribution curve.
 The Game will help to achieve this.
 This is a good chance for everyone to become an early adopter of the #fuckgoogle philosophy and the Great Web.
 Do it.
 Cyber it.

+## References
+1.
+2.